GitToby/howto-ai/README.md

 expected to be running locally (make sure you read their docs).
 If it is, your `howto` commands will work.

 `howto` can also be used against popular local, private and public AI APIs including ChatGPT, Gemini and others.
-To configure this, you need to edit the config file.
+To configure this, you need to edit the config file or use the commands below.
 Locating the config file can be done with:

 ```shell
 howto --config-path